-Source: Texas GDP is from the Bureau of Economic Analysis, U.S. Department of Commerce, in current dollars, for 2014 (Bea.gov/regional).
+Since the US Bureau of Economic Analysis (BEA) sometimes makes minor revisions to the GDP data, the Texas GDP data may vary slightly from what is currently available from the BEA.
+Source: Texas GDP is from the BEA, US Department of Commerce, in current dollars (bea.gov/regional).
 The portion contributed by the food and fiber system was estimated by Texas A&M AgriLife Research, the Texas A&M AgriLife Extension Service, and the Department of Agricultural Economics in the College of Agriculture and Life Sciences at Texas A&M University.
 This document was reviewed by the Texas Comptroller's Office.